webplatform/docs/css/properties/column-count/index.md

 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
-|Description=This example shows how to render text within the newspaper section element in three columns.
+|Description=This example shows how to render text within the section.newspaper element in three columns.
 |Code=section.newspaper {
   display: block;
   column-count: 3;